martim-f/martim-f/README.md

 <br />
 👨🏻‍💻 Writing a GameBoy emulator and learning Arduino on my spare time.

-Running WSL for software development.
+Running EndeavourOS on my personal machine.

 Main languages: